MRC Clinical Trials Unit at UCL

 90 High Holborn

 *Important information about your data (UK patients only)*

 In this trial, two of our key points of interest are finding out how many people are free from distant metastases (cancer that has spread from the original tumour to other distant organs or distant lymph nodes), and how many people are still alive at the end of the trial.
 By looking at the data we receive from study staff at your hospital, we hope that we will be able to better understand which treatments are effective and in turn improve survival outcomes for patients.

-To ensure adequate follow-up and capture of relevant mortality data for all patients that are currently enrolled in the trial, we will securely transfer your personal details such as your name, NHS number, postcode and date of birth to NHS Digital, who will obtain mortality data from the Office of National Statistics (ONS).
-It is NHS Digital who provide mortality data on behalf of the ONS.
-Please click on the link to learn more about NHS Digital https://digital.nhs.uk/article/220/Our-purpose
+To ensure adequate follow-up and capture of relevant mortality data for all patients that are currently enrolled in the trial, we securely transfer your personal details such as your name, NHS number, postcode and date of birth to NHS Digital, who obtains mortality data from the Office of National Statistics (ONS).
+It is NHS Digital who provides mortality data on behalf of the ONS.
+Please click on the link to learn more about NHS Digital https://digital.nhs.uk/about-nhs-digital

 The below resources are for information only.